40ksoul/CFCNet/README.md

 Jiaming Guo, Zhuo Su, Xianghui Luo, Gengwei Zhang, and Xiwen Liang

 ## Introduction
 CFCNet is a novel clothing parsing network for real-life multi-person photos.
-This project includes the test implementation of CFCNet, multi-person dataset and the parsing examples.
+This project includes the multi-person dataset and the parsing examples.

 ## Requirement
 Caffe http://caffe.berkeleyvision.org/